focusretreatcenter/website/copy/amenities.md

 * Walkable small town
 * 940Mbps down/40Mbps up Internet service
 * Ethernet LAN and fast WiFi throughout the property
+* All meals and snacks
-* Two simple hot meals per day prepared for you onsite with fresh, locally-sourced ingredients
+  * Our on site chef prepares meals daily with fresh, locally-sourced ingredients
+  * Breakfast and lunch are continental style
+  * Dinners are hot meals eaten together in our dining room
-* Fresh fruit and baked goods, coffee and tea service, as well as other kitchen amenities
+* Fresh fruit and baked goods, coffee and tea service
 * Hassle-free accommodations
 * On-site laundry facilities